 Nursing home injuries are becoming more and more common.
 In some cases the reason is the resident’s age and condition.
 But in most cases nursing home injuries are the predictable result of business decisions made by for-profit corporations that make millions of dollars each year.
-These decisions place the “shareholder” ahead of the people they are supposed to be caring for, which frequently result in nursing home injuries.
+These decisions place the shareholder ahead of the people they are supposed to be caring for, which frequently results in nursing home injuries.
 In other words, the emphasis on profits over people results in more nursing home injuries, including death.
 These injuries often occur due to simple neglect, abuse, or understaffed facilities and poorly trained employees.

 Nursing home injuries are a sure sign of abuse and/or neglect.
 It is the responsibility of the nursing home to provide your loved one with a safe environment, and if they fail to do so, they should be held legally responsible.
 Contact Attorney Bryant today for a free legal consultation.

-Even more common these days is the improper use of chemical restraints.
-Improper use of chemical restraints occurs when a nursing homes over medicates some of their residents so that they remain docile and sleepy.
-By keeping some of their residents overmedicated, the nursing home can reduce the amount of staffing and supervision required to monitor its residents, particularly those residents who typically require more supervision due to their mental and physical needs.
+Even more common is the improper use of chemical restraints, which occurs when a nursing homes over medicates residents so they remain docile and sleepy.
+By keeping some of their residents over medicated, the nursing home can reduce the amount of staffing and supervision required to monitor its residents, particularly residents who require more supervision due to their mental and physical needs.
 In addition to depriving elders of dignity, respect and quality of life, such improper use of chemical restraints can cause long-term damage to the elder’s brain and well-being.
-This overmedication is elder abuse.

 “Joel and his team were the help I needed to approach the nursing home that didn’t take good care of my grandmother.
 With Joel’s help, my grandmother was fairly compensated for the injuries she suffered as a result of the nursing home’s neglect and abuse.”Andrea C.